What Is Cognitive Psychology? Definition, Examples, And Benefits

 Applications Of Cognitive Psychology

 Antidepressants are commonly used to improve the mood of people with depression.
-However, most psychiatrists suggest their patients also have counseling along with their medications.
-Why?
-The reason is that they need to develop positive patterns of thought and behavior.
-Otherwise, when they’re taken off the antidepressants, they’ll return to their depressed state.
-To avoid this, they need to change the way they think about and respond to depressed feelings.
+However, most psychiatrists suggest their patients also have counseling along with their medications to develop positive patterns of thought and behavior.
+Otherwise, when they’re taken off the antidepressants, they may quickly return to their depressed state.
+They may be able to avoid this if they change the way they think about and respond to their feelings of depression.

 Aggressive And Anti-Social Behavior

-Cognitive psychology has produced several different social information, processing models.
+Cognitive psychology has produced several different social information processing models.
 These are models of how people think and behave in response to others.
-As it turns out, children who develop the ability to process social information well become adults who behave in more socially-acceptable ways.
+As it turns out, children who develop the ability to process social information can become adults who behave in more socially-acceptable ways.
 Kenneth Dodge identified five steps in the process of evaluating and interpreting others’ behavior.
 They include:

-As you learn and become aware of this process, you’re able to make better choices in your social behavior.
+As you learn and become aware of this process, you may be able to make healthier choices in your social behavior.
 These concepts can be used to help people curb their aggressive behavior as they learn to take their time and think out each step as they come to it.

 Jean Piaget was a famous psychologist who studied and wrote about cognition from a developmental standpoint.
 His cognitive development stages outline the way people’s thought processes change throughout their lives.

-Also, cognitive research has shown how knowledge is organized in the brain.
-By knowing how knowledge is naturally organized, teachers can supply a useful framework for the information they give their students.
-And, as students learn cognitive strategies for setting goals and assessing their study habits, their learning improves.
+Cognitive research has also shown how knowledge is organized in the brain.
+By understanding how knowledge is naturally organized, teachers can supply a useful framework for the information they give their students.
+As students learn cognitive strategies for setting goals and assessing their study habits, their learning can improve.

 Using Cognitive Strategies In Learning

-Whether you’re a college student or just an adult who enjoys learning, using the right cognitive strategies can help you comprehend and remember the information better.
-These strategies help you understand the material more efficiently and enhance your memory of it.
+Whether you’re a college student or just an adult who enjoys learning, using the right cognitive strategies can help you comprehend and remember information more accurately.
+These strategies may help you understand the material more efficiently and enhance your memory of it.
 Some of the cognitive strategies you can use include summarizing or annotating readings, predicting outcomes, and reflecting on what you’ve learned.

-The benefits of cognitive psychology are easy to understand.
+The benefits of cognitive psychology are relatively clear.
 Cognitive psychology can help you: